We love to talk about crazy baby names.

 Imagine being named Beauty.

 Hyper-masculine names fit into this category, too.
-Yes to Gunnar – he’s Germanic, whether he’s a crack shot or no. But Blade?
+Yes to the Germanic Gunnar, whether he’s a crack shot or no. But Blade?
 Rowdy?
-You might be the coolest of the cool, but what if your kiddo ends up a bookworm?
+Maybe the parents are might be the coolest of the cool, but what if the kiddo ends up a bookworm?

 Some of these daring names do go mainstream – Miracle is now in the girls’ Top 1000, and Legend ranks for boys.
-I’ve rethought my position on Maverick – if the name ranks #272, it has lost much of its shock value.
+Maverick is a Top 100 staple.
+Popularity changes everything.

-And there’s no guarantee that your kids, Perfection and Awesome, will spark a trend.
-And what’s it like to bring home a C on the spelling test or get cut from the basketball team when you’re supposed to be Awesome?
+But there’s no guarantee that your kids, Perfection and Awesome, will spark a trend.
+What’s it like to bring home a C on the spelling test or get cut from the basketball team when you’re supposed to be Goddess?

 5. The name lacks phonetic transparency.

-I first heard the term “phonetic transparency” here.
-While Name Lab works with corporate clients, I think it applies to choosing names for human beings, too – it should be easily pronounced, based on the spelling.
+The term “phonetic transparency” is explained by Name Lab here.
+While their work focuses on corporate clients and products, it applies to choosing names for human beings, too.
+A good name should be easily pronounced, based on the spelling.

 There’s something to be said for sticking with a standard spelling – in an age of scanning, our eyeballs immediately recognize Michael and Georgia and Madeline.
 And yet Madolin and Mykel and Jorja just squeak past – they might cause some confusion, and a whole lot of let-me-spell-it-for-you.
 But they’re not unwearable.